Become an Event Planning Professional!

 - Recognize and determine solutions for potential conflicts and challenges that may arise before, during and after an event

-- Create a seasonal menu and present different styles of service and fun ideas for clients
+- Create a seasonal menu and present different styles of service and fun ideas

 - Integrate AV into your projects for a better client experience